43+ Remote Learning Activities for K-12: 2026 Guide

 Student-to-Student Connections Screenshot

-Interest-based teams tackle a sustained mini-project, like designing a resource, prototype, or explainer, while practicing roles, deadlines, and constructive critique.
+Interest based teams tackle a sustained mini project (designing a resource, prototype, or explainer) while practicing roles, deadlines, and constructive critique.
 Community forms around purpose, not proximity.

 3. Sticky Note Brainstorming